Travel CVICU Nurse Jobs

-To become a CVICU nurse, candidates must first complete a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN).
+To become a CVICU nurse, candidates must first complete an Associate's or Bachelor's degree in nursing.
 After earning their degree, aspiring CVICU nurses must pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to attain licensure.
-One must also gain experience in general nursing before specializing in intensive care, typically requiring at least two years of professional experience.
+One must also gain experience in a general nursing position before specializing in intensive care, typically requiring at least two years of professional experience.

 What is the average salary for CVICU nurse jobs?

 The average salary for CVICU nursing specialty jobs can vary significantly based on a number of factors including geographic location, years of experience, and the type of healthcare facility.
 According to the U.S. Bureau of Labor Statistics, the median annual wage for a registered nurse, in general, was $75,330.
 However, a CVICU travel nurse may earn more due to the specialized nature of their work.